Program Highlight

 Kia Garden Youth Ambassadors are high school graduates of our flagship Learning & Leadership Center.
 They are the ones leading daily operations at The Kia Garden and leading efforts in composting, planting, and cultivating eco-friendly fabrics.

-Caston says that through his experience working at the garden he has learned about the different garden models, how to produce compost, and how to control pests and plant diseases.
+Caston says that he has learned about the different garden models, how to produce compost, and how to control pests and plant diseases.

 “I want to reduce waste in my community and create job opportunities for my fellow youth.”

-Matron grew up helping her grandfather tend to his garden, so she had some knowledge of farming best practices, but her experience at the garden has made her more confident in her farming abilities.
+Matron grew up helping her grandfather tend to his garden - and her experience at the garden has made her more confident in her farming abilities.

 “Young people should know that it is possible to have a garden, even in rocky and paved yards, by using the farming approaches taught at the garden.”